geo-goo/geo-goo/README.md

 if you want to cooperate with me to develop a project, i welcome it.

 - python component ( sort by last updated ) :
+    - numeric-analysis : study notes of numeric-analysis and repository of related programs.
     - anti-web-scrap : anti web crawler technology.
     - text-filter : create a simple search base on re.
-    - libreoffice_tools : interact with libreoffice.
+    - libreoffice-tools : interact with libreoffice.
     - app-bot-for-flask : a simple flask framework for web page interaction.
     - optimization : study notes of optimization theory and repository of related programs.
     - market-sentiment : sentiment analysis based on text to calculate market sentiment score.